 But donating once and fleeing the scene runs counter to Cycon’s ideals.
 He’s disgusted by corporate, single-shot, photo-op donations that do nothing to change the coffee farmer’s longer-term plight.
 He wants to see the world’s coffee growers make a sustained living through their trade.

 Cycon returns to the Tapachula shelter and asks its residents to dream about what they’d do if they could leave and get a new start.
 They brainstorm on ways to make these dreams a reality.
 One man wants to return to growing coffee in Honduras; a woman wants to run a store in her Salvadoran hometown.
 “I’d make love to some Chinese girls,” says another man in the shelter.

-It’s this fusion of hope and humor that keep Javatrekker very readable, even amidst scenes of poverty, war and injustice.
+It’s this fusion of hope and humor that keeps Javatrekker very readable, even amidst scenes of poverty, war, and injustice.
 There are more jokes than sermons in this book.
-Side-stories are refreshing and relevant, like when Cycon delves into the rivaling claims between Yemen and Ethiopia as the birthplace of coffee.
+Side stories are refreshing and relevant, like when Cycon delves into the rivaling claims between Yemen and Ethiopia as the birthplace of coffee.

 Cycon remains flexible in his approaches to each coffee-growing community.
 Their needs vary.
 As the head of a business, Cycon doesn’t need to adhere to the whims of donors, as he might if he ran a nonprofit.
 In Colombia, Cycon wonders why coffee grown by indigenous Arhuaco farmers is producing samples of such uneven quality.